TeachBooks/he-staff/book/some_content/Hiring/3_1SelectionSteps.md

 <!-- Can add a link to the safety check in this section if that page is ready -->
 * Be aware of the **knowledge safety check**!
 It is wise to start the knowledge safety check as soon as you have a shortlist of the 3-4 best candidates.
 Students from or with connections to China, Russia, Belarus, Iran and North Korea should be checked.
 How to do it?

-  * Send an email to HR with the candidate's name(s) and the number of the vacancy.
+  * Send an email to HR with the candidate(s) name(s) to be checked and the number of the vacancy.
-  * They will communicate with the safety knowledge department, and they will inform you about the outcome as soon as they have the result.
+  * HR will communicate with the safety knowledge department.
+HR will inform you about the outcome as soon as they have the result.
   * This check takes approximately 2 weeks and may in extreme cases take up to 10 weeks.
   * Do not inform the candidates about the knowledge safety check as this information is confidential.